kubeedge/kubeedge/docs/charter.md

 ### 2.1 Success Criteria

-We expect our proposed device management and cloud-edge communication standards will be adopted by mainstream IoT edge cloud providers and KubeEdge becomes the best possible platform for IoT and Edge computing.
+First of all, KubeEdge is designed to address IoT/Edge workload scenarios.
+We'd like to enable customers manage node & device resources from cloud.
+With single pane of glass, IT administrators or users can fulfill the needs the same way as resources in data center.

+Secondly, KubeEdge is an open architecture based on Kubernetes.
+We'd like folks from industry, academy, community etc. to contribute and make innovation.

+Thirdly, KubeEdge is currently considered as one of the reference architecture.
+It is our goal to make the cloud/edge communication channel and device management APIs be the standard and acquire more companies to adopt.

 ### 2.2 Out of Scope

-We will not try to go deeper into general IoT and Edge computing discussions as there are excellent papers that already cover these topics in details we are a open source software community.
+We will not try to go deeper into general IoT and Edge computing discussions as there are excellent papers that already cover these topics in details and we are a open source software community.

 ## 3. Roles and Organization Management